-- Significant disruptions in, or breaches in security of, our information technology systems or data; other losses or disruptions due to catastrophe; and labor disputes can all adversely affect our business and financial statements. - Defects and unanticipated use or inadequate disclosure with respect to our products or services, or allegations thereof, can adversely affect our business and financial statements. - If we encounter problems manufacturing products, fail to adjust our manufacturing capacity or related purchases to reflect changing conditions, or suffer disruptions due to sole or limited sources of supply or due to limited availability of labor, our business and financial statements may suffer.
-Adverse changes with respect to key distributors and other channel partners can also adversely affect our business and financial statements. - · Climate change, or legal or regulatory measures to address climate change, may negatively affect us. - Our success depends on our ability to recruit, retain and motivate talented employees representing diverse backgrounds, experiences and skill sets. - Our restructuring actions can have long-term adverse effects on our business and financial statements.
+- Significant disruptions in, or breaches in security of, our information technology ("IT") systems or data; data privacy violations; other losses or disruptions to facilities, supply chains, distribution systems or IT systems due to catastrophe; and labor disputes can all adversely affect our business and financial statements. - Defects and unanticipated use or inadequate disclosure with respect to our products or services, or allegations thereof, can adversely affect our business and financial statements. - Our financial results are subject to fluctuations in the cost and availability of the supplies we use in, and the labor we need for, our operations.
+In 2022 we experienced supply chain disruptions including in some cases shortages of supply, cost inflation and shipping delays, labor availability constraints and labor cost increases. - Climate change, legal or regulatory measures to address climate change and any inability to address stakeholder expectations with respect to climate change, may negatively affect us. - Our success depends on our ability to recruit, retain and motivate talented employees representing diverse backgrounds, experiences and skill sets. - Our restructuring actions can have long-term adverse effects on our business and financial statements.